hrishikesh26/Projects/AWS/Create S3 bucket/How_to_create_s3_bucket.md

 <h2># How to unable the bucket versioning.</h2>

-<p>$$$ While creating the new bucket do the settings the same as mentioned above’s Step2
+<p>1.
+While creating the new bucket do the settings the same as mentioned above’s Step2
 Just in the “Bucket Versioning”
        Enable the option of bucket versioning.
-$$$ If you want to enable versioning in the existing bucket, follow the instruction mentioned below.
+2. If you want to enable versioning in the existing bucket, follow the instruction mentioned below.
 [Name of Bucket] ”auniquebucketforpractice” > Properties > Bucket Versioning > edit > enable >
 save changes.</p>